calibrachain/CaliBra/README.md

 ### Focus

 This MVP addresses critical pain points in metrological calibration while leveraging Web3 technologies to create a trustless, transparent, and automated marketplace.
-The integration of Chainlink oracles, ElizaOS and Avalanche ensures real-world data verification, making this solution both technically innovative and practically valuable for the industrial calibration market.
+The integration of Chainlink oracles and Avalanche ensures the verification of real-world data, making this solution both technically innovative and practically valuable for the industrial calibration market.